Berkeley-MDes/tdf-fa23-equilet/_pw_tutorial/README.md

 1. Open your Photon 2 box and take the device out.
 1. If you are connecting the photon2 to the breadboard, loosen the anti-static foam from the pins, and press the device into the breadboard to straddle the two sets of rails.
 1. Connect the device to your computer via the micro-USB port.

+#### MAC Address

+We are going to take a series of steps to get you set up with your new _Photon 2_ device.
+This includes getting your device on the Berkeley IoT network, setting up a new Particle account that you can use for your work, and configuring your Particle dashboard.
+Let's get into it!

+- We need to get your *Photon 2* registered on the UC Berkeley IoT network, including the acquisition of your MAC address and the addition of your device to the IoT network.
+The tutorial that covers that process can be found [here](https://github.com/Berkeley-MDes/tdf-fa23-equilet/blob/main/_iot_network_tutorial/README.md).
+Please complete all instructions, and come back here when you have safely copied the password for your device!

+#### Particle.io Account setup

-1. [set up a new Particle.io account](https://particle.io/signup) with your information and have a login.
+1. [set up a new Particle.io account](https://particle.io/signup) with your information, and copy your login credentials somewhere safe.
 1. [set up a new device in your Particle.io console](https://setup.particle.io/)
 1. [register and set up your *Photon 2* device](https://setup.particle.io/) with the Particle.io platform, associated with said account (note that the [Chrome browser](https://www.google.com/chrome/) is required).
-1. gotten your *Photon 2* registered on the UC Berkeley IoT network, including the acquisition of your MAC address and the [addition of your device to the IoT network](https://portal.berkeley.edu/people/wifi_access).
-If you have not, please do so based on the instructions found in [this tutorial](https://github.com/Berkeley-MDes/tdf-fa23-equilet/blob/main/_iot_network_tutorial/README.md)

 ...if you've completed the tasks outlined above, please proceed!